Skip to main content

 set_ui_width_px(<width>)

-Set the width of a script performance view in pixels
+Set the width of a script performance view in pixels.

 <width>

-The width of the script in pixels (633 to 1000)
+The width of the script in pixels (633 ...
+1000).

 Remarks

-• Only possible in the init callback.
+• This command can only be used in the on init callback.

 Examples